 Our hand picked local and imported cheese selection is in constant flux according to our “finds” in the market.
 Come sample unique imports such as Renato Brancoleone’s Fossa dell’Abbondanza of Emilia Romagna, a selection of cave aged pecorinos aged exclusively for the Alimentari in Renato’s underground “fossa.”

-The front counter houses a vast selection of housemade gelatos from our Pastry Chef Genevieve Meli.
-Our flavor's change weekly with options such as salted caramel, chocolate-peperoncino and meyer lemon, as well as a selection of seasonal fruit sorbets.
+The front counter houses a vast selection of housemade gelatos from our Pastry Chef Robert Bryant.
+Our flavor's change weekly with options such as salted caramel, chocolate-peperoncino and Meyer lemon, as well as a selection of seasonal fruit sorbets.
 Traditional granita with fresh brioche is also served beginning in the morning at the alimentari coffee bar with flavors such as: espresso with panna, almond and local strawberry.
 French doors open with the warm weather for direct access to the gelato counter!

 Other products: Pugliese tomatoes, jams, conserved veggies, mostardas, olives and olive pastes, anchovies, tuna, colatura and more, both imported and produced locally using artisan methods.